hushino/mv-android-client-IAP/README.md

 ## Tutorial & Usage Support

-A basic tutorial for MV Android Client is hosted at HBGames.org at the following URL:
+The basic tutorial for MV Android Client is hosted at HBGames.org at the following URL:
 [hbgames.org/forums/viewtopic.php?f=48&t=79391](http://www.hbgames.org/forums/viewtopic.php?f=48&t=79391)

 Usage support is provided with this tutorial.